 Modules offered introduce students to the art and science of the hair, skin and nails.
 Emphasis is placed on personal image for success in all careers dealing with customer service.
 6 modules offered

 Modules offered introduce the students to hairstyling techniques and designs.
 Students begin preparation for apprenticeship standards.
 6 modules offered

 Prerequisite: Introductory 1&2

-Students must enrol in both afternoon classes and all modules are focussed on meeting the criteria of the FIRST PERIOD of the Apprenticeship Hairstyle Trade.
+Students must enroll in both afternoon classes and all modules are focused on meeting the criteria of the FIRST PERIOD of the Apprenticeship Hairstyle Trade.
 Students will learn hair cutting, chemical texturizing, hair services and students will transfer these skills to customer service.
 12 modules offered

 Cosmetology Intermediate 2 (Specialized Courses)

 Prerequisite: Cosmetology Introductory 1, 2 & Intermediate 1